fmel025/CashReminder/README.md

 # Cash Reminder App

 ## Overview
 Cash Reminder is a simple, user-friendly mobile app designed to help you stay on top of your payments and bills.
 The app was created out of a personal need—forgetting to make payments on time.
-With Payment Reminder, you can set reminders for upcoming payments, ensuring you're always on time and avoid late fees.
+With Cash Reminder, you can set reminders for upcoming payments, ensuring you're always on time and avoid late fees.

 ## Why I want to create this app?